datagrok-ai/public/help/access/databases.md

 ### Caching data

 You can cache query results to improve query performance.
-To change caching options, right-click the connection, select **Edit...**, and the select the appropriate checkboxes in the **Edit** dialog:
+To change caching options, right-click the connection, select **Edit...**, and then select the appropriate checkboxes in the **Edit** dialog:

 1. **Cache Schema**: to speed up building the database schema.
 1. **Cache Results**: to reuse results for all queries under this connection.
 To cache results of individual queries, edit that query's properties.